Zygodon/River-Ouse-Project-databases/index.md

 If you wanted to.

 ### Quadrats.
 The sampling unit for the project is a quadrat.
-Quadrats belong to assemblies (see next paragraph for a definition), identified by an assembly_id which points to the assembly to which the quadrat belongs.
+Quadrats belong to surveys (see next paragraph for a definition), identified by an survey_id which points to the survey to which the quadrat belongs.
 Every quadrat has a unique quadrat_id that can be used to find the records belonging to it, that is, the plants found in that quadrat.

 You could find which plant species were found in a particular quadrat (e.g. 1751) with something like: